The History

 The work of the Holland Historical Lighthouse Commission has enlisted the hours and the dedication of both local and seasonal residents whose love for the majesty and history of this iconic structure spans generations.

-Please enjoy this video of Big Red featuring our Historical Lighthouse Commissioner and unofficial Big Red "Lightkeeper" neighbor John Gronberg.
+Please enjoy this video of Big Red® "A Beacon of Hope" featuring our Historical Lighthouse Commissioner and unofficial Big Red "Lightkeeper" neighbor John Gronberg also featuring local artist Mary Westrate.

 John's lineage of dedication to this treasured Holland icon traces back to the day his father proposed to his mother here.
 Having grown up in its shadow, and with a cottage just a few hundred yards across the beach, it's good to know that a dedicated neighbor is keeping watch on Holland and Lake Macatawa's official port of entry.

-Please be aware that, regrettably, there is currently no access to Big Red.
-Please take into account that private property completely surrounds the access points to this historical treasure.
+Please be aware that, regrettably, there is currently no walkway access to Big Red®.
+Please take into account that private property completely surrounds the pedestrian access points to this historical treasure.

-We, the Historical Lighthouse Commission, apologize for this current change in what had previously been limited and restricted access to our local landmark on Lake Michigan.
+We, the Holland Historical Lighthouse Commission, apologize for this current visitation status in what had previously been a "limited, restricted" access to our local landmark on Lake Michigan.

 *Image of Big Red® at Night